Dzoiver/FF8CSR/README.md

 - All FMV's that you encounter during a run (with some exceptions)
 - All sections where no player input is needed or long text mashing sections.
 ### Will I be able to move to original run with no problem?
 - Yes.
 Every movement and options are kept.
 The mod is made in a way so you could make a smooth transition to the original.
-Usually it's the first and the last text box of a mashing section that are kept so that you learn when to stop your mashing.
+Usually it's the first and the last text box of a mashing section that are kept so that you learn when to stop mashing.
 ### How faster my run will be?
 - The mod cuts ~45% of the run time compared to original